compphil2mmae/compphil2mmae.github.io/content/en/_index.md

   # - block: hero
   #   content:
   #     text: |2-   # "|" stands for multi-line preserving newlines, adivsable for markdown; ">" stands for folded code, converting newlines into spaces; "2" is the indentation indicator (here: 2 chars); "-" strips trailing blank lines, https://stackoverflow.com/questions/3790454/how-do-i-break-a-string-in-yaml-over-multiple-lines
-  #       - zu grundlegenden moraltheoretischen Fragen,
+  #       - on fundamental questions of moral theory,
-  #       - zur Ethik des öffentlichen Diskurses,
+  #       - on the ethics of public discourse,
-  #       - zu normativen Problemen in gesellschaftlich relevanten, angewandten Kontexten wie Klimawandel, Überwachung oder künstlicher Intelligenz sowie
+  #       - on normative problems in socially relevant, applied contexts such as climate change, surveillance or artificial intelligence and
-  #       - zur britischen Moral- und Sozialphilosophie des 19.
-Jahrhunderts.
+  #       - on British moral and social philosophy of the 19th century.
   #   design:
   #     background:
   #       color: white